orlovtsu/orlovtsu.github.io/university_majors/README.md

 ![Median salary to women proportion rate](/university_majors/images/fig6.png)

 The tendency can be viewed from the scatterplot.
 We can find that the median salary really depends on the women's rate in specialization.
-It is really sad in the 21st century, and of course this fact can depend on the dataset.
-But we work with this dataset and make the conclusions from data we have.
+It is really sad in the 21st century, and of course this fact may depend on the dataset.
+But we work with this dataset and make conclusions from the data we have.
 So, let's find which of more "women'' majors have the highest median salaries?

 Top 20 highest salary majors with women proportion > 50%: